mscarey/AuthoritySpoke/docs/guides/statute_rules.rst

         the Fact it is false that <the counterparty> was <the Department of Beards>
       DESPITE:
-        the Fact that the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, was counterfeit GIVEN the ENACTMENTS:
+        the fact that the token attributed to <the Department of Beards>, asserting the fact that <the Department of Beards> granted an exemption from the prohibition of wearing beards, was counterfeit GIVEN the ENACTMENTS: